 To avoid getting caught with a dividend cutter, look at the dividend payout ratio – the percentage of earnings a stock pays out in dividends.
 As a rule of thumb, I like to see companies in this category maintain a payout ratio of less than 50%.
 That offers enough breathing room for the company to survive an economic downturn or a slump in sales without reducing its dividend payment.

 Like any income investment, the yield on a stock is calculated as the yearly income (dividend in this case) divided by the current share price.
 So a stock that trades for $25 and pays $1 in annual dividends offers a 4% yield.

 Biography: Professor Alexander S. Lowry – Master of Science in Financial Analysis at Gordon College

-I’m a professor of finance as well as Advisor and Board of Directors Member for fintech and financial services companies.
-Which means I’m transforming, accelerating, and advising businesses that students I’m educating want to work for.
-As a CEO advisor, I mentor CEOs and Boards who want to turn strategy into action.
-Currently working with 20+ early stage and middle market businesses.
+I’m a professor of finance as well as an Advisor and Board of Directors Member for fintech and financial services companies.
+This means I’m transforming, accelerating, and advising businesses that students I’m educating want to work for.
+As a CEO advisor, I mentor CEOs and Boards who want to turn strategy into action—currently working with 20+ early-stage and middle-market businesses.